-7.10 Inspect the Soil Gas Exhaust Vent Pipe
+7.11 Inspect the Exhaust Vent Pipe

-Prior to completion of indoor finishings that enclose exhaust piping, an inspection shall be conducted to verify compliance for soil gas exhaust vent piping in accordance with this Section 7.
+Prior to completion of indoor finishings on each floor level where exhaust piping will be enclosed, piping shall be inspected to verify compliance for soil gas exhaust vent piping in accordance with this Section 7.
 Were non-compliant, additional steps shall be taken until compliant with this standard.

-7.10.1 Reports
+7.11.1 Reports